emarcey/cicerone/glossary/brewing.md

 	* taken to boiling, then added to main mash at relatively low temp (113F/45C)
 	* leads to a rise in temperature to allow conversion of the starch from the malt
 * **Drum Roaster:** device invented by Daniel Wheeler in 1817 to roast pale malts at an elevated temperature without charring them.
 Led to black malt/black patent malt
+* **Dry Hopping:** the process of adding hops to beer after primary fermentation.
+They obviously get wet, but don't experience high heat of boiling wort, so dry hopped beers have an aroma more similar to raw hops
 * **Esters:** largest group of flavor compounds in alcoholic beverages
 	* generate "fruity" aromas
 	* formed by combination of organic acids and alcohols